S3-working-group/s3-practical-guide/docs/all.md

 ### An Organization Where BOTH the People and the Organization can Thrive

-**See the bigger picture – identify what’s needed – prioritize where to start.**
+**See the bigger picture – identify what's needed – prioritize where to start.**

-People face many challenges and opportunities in organizations and recognize the potential for improving the current state of things, yet they’re uncertain or unable to agree how and where to start and what to do to move forward.
+People face many challenges and opportunities in organizations and recognize the potential for improving the current state of things, yet they're uncertain or unable to agree how and where to start and what to do to move forward.

 They need a simple way to build shared understanding about what is happening in their organization, and what needs to be done, so that they can effectively and sustainably respond to the impediments and opportunities they face.